How to choose the best line trimmer

 Cordless line trimmers are closing the gap on petrol models in terms of performance.
 There are both brushed and brushless motors, with increasingly more brushless models in the domestic market.
 Brushless motors generate more torque and speed than brushed ones, delivering more power, and they’re lighter.

-Battery-powered trimmers start with the push of a button or pull of a trigger.
+Battery-powered line trimmers start with the push of a button or pull of a trigger.
 You won’t have to yank a start cord, and there’s no choke or primer to worry about, nor fumes.
 They require very little maintenance compared to petrol models, too.
 But they’ll only run for a certain amount of time before the battery needs recharging.

 Volts (V) indicate the power of a battery – the higher the number, the more powerful.
 The more powerful cordless line trimmers we’ve tested use 36–60V batteries.